 Your credit score may influence the rate you pay for car insurance.
 According to a nationwide analysis of top insurers, poor credit could almost double your insurance premium.
 The higher your credit score, the better the rate.

 How to Save Money on Rental Cars: A Comprehensive Guide for 2022

 3. Signing Up for a Phone Plan

 According to TransUnion, one of the three main credit bureaus, more retailers are turning to credit checks for new customers to determine whether they're likely to pay their phone bills on time each month.
-That is largely due to customers’ costs being spread out over several months, reduced payments from phone makers, and the expectation that most customers aren’t able to pay the full cost upfront.
+That is largely due to customers’ costs being spread out over several months, reduced payments from phone makers and the expectation that most customers can't pay the full cost up front.

 4. Applying for a Job